jasonmarkbeaton/parkerrr.github.io/_posts/2014-12-17-Ghost-buttons.md

 I'll assume that you've got a site built out with some links on it.
 Preferably a call-to-action link somewhere on your page that you'd like to apply this style to.
 I would suggest using this button styling sparingly.
 No need to go all [Bob Ross] on this technique.

-I'll go over 3 basic styles:
+I'll go over 3 styles:

-* A basic Style
+* A basic style
 * A hovered-color transition
 * A size transition effect